-He is the author of three books: The Crossing Guard & In Full Light, a volume of plays (Playwrights Canada Press), The Remarkable Flight of Marnie McPhee, a play for children (Playwrights Canada Press), and Hungry, a poetry collection (Cormorant Books).
+He's the author of three books: The Crossing Guard & In Full Light, a volume of plays (Playwrights Canada Press), The Remarkable Flight of Marnie McPhee, a play for children (Playwrights Canada Press), and Hungry, a poetry collection (Cormorant Books).
 Little Death, a play, will be published by BookThug in April 2015 in tandem with its premiere production at Toronto’s Theatre Centre, while a short story collection, Faithful and Other Stories, is forthcoming from Guernica Editions in 2017.

-He has been the winner of the CBC Literary Award for Fiction, The Malahat Review‘s Jack Hodgins Founders’ Award for Fiction, the Canadian Jewish Playwriting Competition, the SummerWorks Performance Festival’s Jury Prize for Outstanding New Play, and the Toronto Arts Foundation Emerging Artist Award; a finalist for the Dora Mavor Moore Award for Outstanding New Play and the Herman Voaden National Playwriting Competition; and a nominee for the National Magazine Awards (poetry), the Western Magazine Awards (fiction), and the Pushcart Prize (fiction).
-He has served on the Board of Directors of the Playwrights Guild of Canada and the Paprika Festival, Canada's leading professional presenter of theatre by youth, and on the juries of the SummerWorks Performance Festival and the Governor General's Literary Awards (Drama).
+He has been the winner of the CBC Literary Award for Fiction, the Toronto Arts Foundation Emerging Artist Award, The Malahat Review‘s Jack Hodgins Founders’ Award for Fiction, the Canadian Jewish Playwriting Competition, and the SummerWorks Performance Festival’s Jury Prize for Outstanding New Play; a finalist for the Dora Mavor Moore Award for Outstanding New Play and the Herman Voaden National Playwriting Competition; and a nominee for the National Magazine Awards, the Western Magazine Awards, and the Pushcart Prize.
+He has served on the Board of Directors of the Playwrights Guild of Canada and the Paprika Festival, and on the juries of the SummerWorks Performance Festival and the Governor General's Literary Awards (Drama).

-His poems and stories have appeared and are forthcoming in magazines across Canada and in the United States, England, and Ghana, including The Malahat Review, The North American Review, Air Canada’s EnRoute Magazine, Magma, The New Quarterly, Descant, The Fiddlehead, One Ghana One Voice, Contemporary Verse 2, Queen’s Quarterly, and Per Contra.
-He has been a winner of the Toronto Star Poetry Contest, the Alta Lind Cook Prize, and the Norma Epstein National Literary Award – the latter two for the manuscript of his first novel – and is one of eleven poets featured in the Cormorant Books anthology Undercurrents: New Voices in Canadian Poetry, ed.
+His poems and stories have appeared in magazines across Canada and in the United States, England, and Ghana, including The Malahat Review, The North American Review, Air Canada’s EnRoute Magazine, Magma, The New Quarterly, Descant, and The Fiddlehead.
+He has been a winner of the Toronto Star Poetry Contest, the Alta Lind Cook Prize, and the Norma Epstein National Literary Award, and he's one of eleven poets featured in the Cormorant Books anthology Undercurrents: New Voices in Canadian Poetry, ed.
 Robyn Sarah.